Skip to main content

 Bachok beach was a sleepy fishing village near the border between Thailand and British-controlled Malaya when the Japanese stormed ashore.

-Bachok Beach near the border between Thailand and British-controlled Malaya was a sleepy spot for local fishermen to pull up their perahu boats before the Japanese stormed ashore.
+Bachok Beach near the border between Thailand and British-controlled Malaya was a sleepy spot for local fishermen to pull up their perahu boats on before the Japanese stormed ashore.
 Wikimedia

 This park is near the air base that the Japanese took after a 23-hour battle with Australian and Indian forces under the banner of Britain.
 Next, Zafrani brings me to the outskirts of the Sultan Ismail Petra Airport, formerly the R.A.F.
 Kota Bharu Airfield.
 In the distance behind a barbed wire fence is a dark gray, lonesome, perfectly square pillbox about eight feet high with a row of oil palm trees behind it.
 We can’t get any closer to it, so we ride on.
 He is intent, and I start to wonder if he might’ve just been messing with me by saying our destination was going to be a bunker.